What To Do If You Are Looking For a New Job

 Take it Easy and Be Kind to Yourself

 Yes, we all know that searching for a job can be stressful.
-Therefore, aside some time to exercise, meditate, or do anything that helps you relax, unwind, and feel comfortable.
+Therefore, aside time to exercise, meditate, or do anything that helps you relax, unwind, and feel comfortable.
 Setting up a stable support system and having people with whom you can brainstorm or pour out your frustrations will significantly ease your job search process.

 Create Stories and Examples That Showcase Your Skills